Final dispute over undefined vs null in JS/TS

 community and even some inconsistency in the language design.
 Let’s go through

-the most common places where we can find null
+the most common places where we can find null or undefined.

-Standard collection like APIs returns undefined
+Standard collection like APIs returns undefined when item we want to

 access doesn’t exist.
 It is also reflected in TypeScript types for functions